gerberasa/meteor-admin-1/README.md

 ##### Security and folder structure:
 [meteor.com/structure](https://guide.meteor.com/structure.html)

-* All files in `/imports` will not be loaded by default
+* All files in `/imports/` will not be loaded by default
 * All files in any `client/` folder will be available in the browser
 * All files in any `server/` folder will only be used on the server
-* All files in `/public` are available as-is, and served up without "public", for example ""
+* All files in `/public/` are available as-is, and served up without "public", for example ""
+* All files in `/private/` are only accessible from server code and can be loaded via the [Assets API](http://docs.meteor.com/#/full/assets_getText).

 -------------------